thewca/wca-regulations/wca-regulations.md

 - F1) Standard speed solving procedures are followed, as described in [Article A](regulations:article:A) (Speed Solving).
 Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
 - F2) The judge places the scrambled puzzle onto the mat in a standing position.
 - F3) At the end of the inspection period, the competitor places the puzzle onto the mat in a standing position.
-He must not change the positions of any pins from their scrambled positions before the beginning of the solve.
+The competitor must not change the positions of any pins from their scrambled positions before the beginning of the solve.
 Penalty: disqualification of the attempt (DNF).

 ## <article-H><multiple-blindfolded><multipleblindfoldedsolving> Article H: Multiple Blindfolded Solving

 - H1) Standard blindfolded solving procedures are followed, as described in [Article B](regulations:article:B) (Blindfolded Solving).
 Additional regulations that supersede the corresponding procedures in [Article B](regulations:article:B) are described below.
-    - H1a) Before an attempt, the competitor must submit to the organisation team the number of puzzles (at least 2) he wishes to attempt.
+    - H1a) Before an attempt, the competitor must submit to the organisation team the number of puzzles (at least 2) they wish to attempt.
-        - H1a1) A competitor is not permitted to change the number of puzzles after submitting his number to the organisation team.
+        - H1a1) A competitor is not permitted to change the number of puzzles after submitting their number to the organisation team.
-        - H1a2) A competitor may request to keep his submission private until all competitors have submitted their numbers.
-Once all competitors have reported their numbers, the information becomes public (e.g. a competitor may ask for the numbers of any other competitors before starting his attempt).
+        - H1a2) A competitor may request to keep their submission private until all competitors have submitted their numbers.
+Once all competitors have reported their numbers, the information becomes public (e.g. a competitor may ask for the numbers of any other competitors before starting their attempt).
-    - H1b) If he is attempting fewer than 6 puzzles, the competitor is allotted a time limit of 10 minutes times the number of puzzles in the attempt, else the time limit is 60 minutes.
+    - H1b) If a competitor is attempting fewer than 6 puzzles, they are allotted a time limit of 10 minutes times the number of puzzles in the attempt, else the time limit is 60 minutes.
         - H1b1) The competitor may signal the end of the attempt at any time.
 If and when the time limit is reached, the judge stops the attempt and the attempt is then scored; the time limit for the attempt counts as the original recorded time.
     - H1d) Time penalties for the puzzles of the attempt are cumulative.